huynhtuandat05december/demo/README.md

 - **Qwen/Qwen3-VL-8B-Instruct** - No additional dependencies.
 Recommended to use with CPU for testing due to memory requirements.

 ## Quick Testing

-Before running full training or inference, test your setup with these quick test scripts:

-### Test Inference (Single or Multiple Examples)

 Test the inference pipeline on one or more examples to verify everything works: